BriOD/client-side-otb/NOTES.md

 # What should be stateful?
   -MenuItemsDashboard:
     -declares two child components.
-It sets one prop, which it the isOpen boolean passed down to ToggleableMenuItemForm -isOpen boolean for ToggleableMenuItemForm.
+It sets one prop, which is the isOpen boolean passed down to ToggleableMenuItemForm -isOpen boolean for ToggleableMenuItemForm.
 Stateful.
 The data is defined here.
 It changes over time.
 And it cannot be computed from other state or props.

   -EditableMenuItemsList: